itenium-be/blog-posts/productivity/autohotkey/2019-05-23-autohotkey-debugging.md

 ---
 layout: post
 author: Wouter Van Schandevijl
-title:  "Autohotkey Development & Debugging"
+title:  "Autohotkey Debugging"
 date:   2019-05-23
 desc: >
-  Some interesting things to use during Autohotkey development.
-  And how to get out of a pinch while debugging.
+  How to speed up and perhaps also help you get out of a pinch while debugging your Authotkey scripts...
 bigimg:
   url: autohotkey-development-debugging-big.png
   desc: "Photo by Jason D"